-Hanna is a sixteen year old girl living out in the Finnish wilderness with her father Erik, who has been training her to be an assassin with an ultimate goal.
+Hanna is a sixteen year old girl living out in the Finnish wilderness with her father Erik, who’s been training her to be an assassin with an ultimate goal.
 When Hanna says she is ready, Erik activates a homing beacon, resulting in US marines appearing and capturing Hanna.
 They take her for questioning at a top secret base, whereupon she asks to see the head of the operation Marissa Wiegler.
-She is presented with a double of her, whom she executes, thinking she’s killing Marissa, then after also killing her guards, she escapes.
-Hanna wants only to reunite with her father but once outside the base realises she’s in the middle of Morocco, and Marissa is after her……….
+She’s presented with a double of her, whom she executes, thinking she’s killing Marissa, then after also killing her guards, she escapes.
+Hanna wants only to reunite with her father, but once outside the base realises she’s in the middle of Morocco, and Marissa is after her….

 There are indeed tons of allusions in this movie and I found some of them rather heavy handed, for instance you have Marissa the villainess emerging from the head of a large model wolf!
 I was more impressed with the way the script steadfastly refused to give much away on things like the backstory, something which was supposedly Wright’s doing.
 Apparently he chipped away at the original script, making things far more oblique.
-I was expecting a certain revelation towards the end of the movie, but it didn’t come – yet I still feel there were hints to it’s possibility.
+I was expecting a certain revelation towards the end, but it didn’t come – yet I still feel there were hints to its possibility.
 This approach seems to have been criticised too, but I really liked it, because it treats the viewer as an intelligent person capable of making up his or her own mind.
 Overall the script is strong and I especially liked the way it avoided sentiment, yet still ended up being quite touching at times.
 Now there is a very dark and twisted aspect to the story, and I would have perhaps preferred the movie to have gone into that element a bit, rather than whitewashing everything, it would have seemed more honest.
-I’m also unsure about the current vogue for very young heroines who can kick spectacular ‘arse’, in a very exaggerated version of female empowerment, but there’s no doubt that Hanna is a great movie character, someone who I think could be the subject of sequels given proper handling, though coming out of the cinema my friend and I were saying how great it would be if she was pitted against Hit Girl!
+I’m also unsure about the current vogue for very young heroines who can kick spectacular ass in a very exaggerated version of female empowerment, but there’s no doubt that Hanna is a great movie character, someone who I think could be the subject of sequels given proper handling.